ThinkDataEd/curriculum/docs/unit3/lesson4.md

 2. They will read the article critically to answer the following questions (displayed or written on the board):

-    100. Who was observed and what were the variables measured? <span style="color:grey">***People and their perceptions of time.***</span>
+    100. Who was observed and what were the variables measured? <span style="color:grey">***Answer: People and their perceptions of time.***</span>

-    100. What statistical questions were the researchers trying to answer? <span style="color:grey">***How is time perception affected by different stimuli?***</span>
+    100. What statistical questions were the researchers trying to answer? <span style="color:grey">***Answer: How is time perception affected by different stimuli?***</span>

-    100. Who collected the data? <span style="color:grey">***Researchers such as cave expert Michel Siffre collected data.***</span>
+    100. Who collected the data? <span style="color:grey">***Answer: Researchers such as cave expert Michel Siffre collected data.***</span>

-    100. How were the data collected? <span style="color:grey">***Data were collected through various experiments/studies (13 were cited).***</span>
+    100. How were the data collected? <span style="color:grey">***Answer: Data were collected through various experiments/studies (13 were cited).***</span>

-    100. What claim(s) did the article make? <span style="color:grey">***There were 10 claims made regarding time perception.***</span>
+    100. What claim(s) did the article make? <span style="color:grey">***Answer: There were 10 claims made regarding time perception.***</span>

     100. What are some statistics that the article used to make the claim(s)? <span style="color:grey">***Answers may vary.